 - In 2010, the total cost associated with drunk driving accidents was $44 billion.

-Common Types of Drunk Driving Accidents
+Common Types of Drunk Driving Accidents in Florida

 Alcohol greatly diminishes a driver’s ability to react appropriately on the roads.
 Confusion, poor judgment, and lack of awareness can all contribute to an accident.
 Because a drunk driver’s actions are unpredictable, you should always be alert and watch for signs of dangerous driving.
 Common accidents that occur as a result of driving under the influence include: